Gailey Hill Schoolhouse

 Pagenstecher Pulp Mill Museum

-Along the banks of Mill Creek in downtown Lake Luzerne, stands the Pulp Museum.
+Along the banks of Mill Creek in downtown Lake Luzerne, stands the Pulp Mill Museum.
 Shortly after processes for making paper from wood pulp were developed in Europe, Albrecht Pagenstecher and his brothers came here from Germany to start a mill.
 They brought two pulping machines from their native Germany.
 And they had another one built in Watertown, N.Y.
 Thus the mill became the first pulp mill in the country using American-made equipment.
+The museum is located in Mill Park across RT 9N from Lake Luzerne Beach.
+It is also accessible via a path from the Kinnear Museum.
 Please contact the Town of Lake Luzerne Offices for open hours 518/696-2711.